lilithali/remote-sensing-image-editing/README.md

 ---

 ## Dataset

 This project uses the **Levir-MCI** remote sensing change captioning dataset.

 ### Dataset Statistics

-- 10,077 image pairs
+- 10,077 dual-temporal image pairs
 - 256 × 256 RGB images
-- Five captions for each image pair
+- Five reference captions for each original image pair
-- Dual-temporal remote sensing imagery
+- 5,038 changed image pairs
+- 5,039 unchanged image pairs

 ### Dataset Augmentation

-For image editing experiments:
+To reduce imbalance among different change categories:

-- 1,046 original image pairs were selected
+- 1,046 source images were selected from the original dataset
-- Five editing instructions were designed for each image
+- Five editing instructions were prepared for each selected image
-- A total of **5,230 edited remote sensing images** were generated
+- **5,230 new edited remote sensing images** were generated

+After integrating the generated data, the expanded dataset contained **15,307 image pairs**, including 10,268 changed pairs and 5,039 unchanged pairs.

 ### Dataset Availability

-The **Levir-MCI** dataset is **not included** in this repository.
+The Levir-MCI dataset is **not redistributed** in this repository.

-Please obtain the dataset from its official source and place it in the appropriate directory before training or evaluation.
+Users should obtain the dataset from its official source and configure the local dataset path before running the project.

 ---